dventep/workshop001_etl_education/README.md

 The project is oriented to present in a general way the candidates that are hired under the requirements provided by a job test and to perfom it in a visual way by means of sampling specific data to comply with it.

-The visualizations that I am expecting are:
+The visualizations that we am expecting are:
    - Hires by technology (pie chart).
    - Hires by year (horizontal bar chart).
    - Hires by seniority (bar chart).